ahdinosaur/campjs-vii/README.md

 - any organization on the internet can send out a BGP message to its neighbors that says "hey, i own these IP addresses"
 - the neighbors can choose to believe it or not
 - good and diligent neighbors check for accuracy, but easy to pass checks
-- if believed by enough neighbors, the entire internet can be blackholed
+- if believed by enough neighbors, the entire internet can be blackholed in mere seconds
+- the Internet has too few nodes, all our eggs are in one basket

 ### example: name registries

 DNS is a central name registry.

-Namecoin distributes the protocol, but not the registry.
+Namecoin distributes registration, but not the registry.

 ???